narcine/Tchoupi/README.md

 ```
 ## How to use it ?

-- Download on the internet the srt file related to your video or use the srt submenu
+- Download on the internet the srt file related to your video
 - Put it in the same folder as the video
 - Click on the open button to choose a video from your computer.
 - Press the play button.